mougiakouel/QGIS-Training-Manual/introduction/preparation.rst

 |L2| Adding your first layer
 ===============================================================================

-**Goal:** To get started with an example map.
+We will start the application, and create a basic map to use for examples and exercises.

-**Description:** We will start the application, and create a basic map to use for examples and exercises.
+**The goal for this lesson:** To get started with an example map.

-Before starting this exercise, QGIS should be installed on your computer.
+.. note:: Before starting this exercise, QGIS must be installed on your computer.

 Launch QGIS from its desktop shortcut, menu item, etc., depending on how you configured its installation.